LafLaurine/imac2-projetTUT/README.md

 ```sh
 docker --version
 ```
-If not, install it by following these instructions : [phoenixnap.com - How to install Docker on Ubuntu 18.04](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)
+If not, install it by following these instructions (for Ubuntun 18.04): [phoenixnap.com - How to install Docker on Ubuntu 18.04](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)
 You will also need to install the docker-compose tool.
 ```sh
 sudo curl -L https://github.com/docker/compose/releases/download/1.18.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose